17 Best iPhone Apps for Identifying Plants

 Compared to the other apps on our list, this one is unique for identifying plants.
 Consider it the Pokemon Go for plant lovers!
 It turns identifying plants into a game!
 Even better, it has a sizable community and allows you to identify insects.

 Unfortunately, Seek doesn’t offer plant care instructions, so you’ll need to take clear, accurate photos for the app to recognize the plant correctly.
-However, you should still consider this plant identification app, especially if you enjoy gaming.
+However, consider this plant identification app, especially if you enjoy gaming.

 17. Plantifier

-Both Android and iOS users can download Plantifier for nothing at all.
-Users of the crowdsourced app can upload photos for potential identification.
+Both Android and iOS users can download Plantifier for free.
+The crowdsourced app allows users to upload photos for potential identification.
 The MyGarden.org community will then attempt to identify the plant in the picture.

-Even though the app is free, you still have to wait for a local to identify the plant.
-Therefore, it might take some time.
-The community, however, does more than just name the plants; they also respond to any inquiries you might have regarding the flora.
+Even though the app is free, you still have to wait for a local to identify the plant, which might take some time.
+The community, however, does more than name the plants; they also respond to any inquiries regarding the flora.
 This is one of the best iPhone apps for identifying plants.

 Leave a Reply